NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Albedo modeling with one or more images
 ---------------------------------------

-When using a single input image, it may be preferrable to avoid floating (solving for) the albedo (option ``--float-albedo``), hence to have it set to 1 and kept fixed.
-The reason for that is because for a single image it is not possible to distinguish if a bright image area comes from lighter-colored terrain or from having in inclination which makes it face the Sun more.
+When using a single input image, it may be preferable to avoid floating (solving for) the albedo (option ``--float-albedo``), hence to have it set to 1 and kept fixed.
+The reason for that is because for a single image it is not possible to distinguish if a bright image area comes from lighter-colored terrain or from having an inclination which makes it face the Sun more.

 If desired to float the albedo with one image, it is suggested to use